Bira/octopus-carnival/_drafts/wir-mm-4e-sahuagin.md

 Another difference is mechanical: kuo-toa are levels 14-16, while sahuagin are levels 6-10.
 So there is a kind of power ladder for fish people too.

-Most sahuagin are Medium Natural Humanoids, though barons are Large.
+Most sahuagin are Medium Natural Humanoids, though the four-armed nobles are Large.
 All have the Aquatic keyword, low-light vision, a land speed of 6 and a swim speed of 6 or 8.

 Most sahuagin fight with tridents, which can be used in melee or thrown.
 The MM version has range 3/6 when thrown, and the MV version has range 5.
 The MM makes